harvester/harvester/enhancements/20220525-system-logging.md

 7. Verify hoist kernel and systemd logs are received

 ### Upgrade strategy
 No user intervention is required during the upgrade.
+After upgrade, logging should be installed and enabled.